Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Innovation Personnel internally ranking Expert Innovator or above may enter, along with proper testing personnel, for the express purpose of Innovation.
 When not testing, permission from the Innovation Department directorate is required.*

-*b) Regulation Personnel internally ranking Chief Regulating Official or above may enter for the express purpose of spectating aforementioned Innovation Personnel.*
+*b) Regulation Personnel internally ranking Experienced Regulator or above may enter for the express purpose of spectating aforementioned Innovation Personnel.*

 *c) Regulation Personnel are authorized to enter the Underwater Sector regardless of rank , under the condition that there is an AoS infractor inside the Underwater Sector, and there are Security Personnel available to escort them out of the sector.*

 11) Ore deposit areas at TSZ, and Power Plant are restricted to members of the Security Corps, Engineering Department, and NCM's ranking Classification-O+.

-12) The Regulations Department interview room and area within the Test Subject Zone is restricted to Regulation Personnel, personnel who spawn with weapons  and personnel ranking Classification - O.

-*a) Members of the Regulations Department may grant access to the interview room to other personnel during interviews or for other affairs that involve those concerned and the Regulations Department.*
+*a) Regulations personnel are permitted to enter the ore deposit areas at TSZ and Power Plant, under the condition that there is an AoS infractor in that given area.*

-13) The Power Plant in general is restricted to the Security Personnel, Regulations Personnel and Engineering Personnel.
+12) The Power Plant in general is restricted to the Security Personnel, Regulations Personnel and Engineering Personnel.

 *a) Security Personnel internally ranking Junior Guard or above can enter the Power Plant, and to prevent unauthorized personnel from entering the site.*